-The ROCKY program provides a range of crisis-related triage services to children aged 21 and under in need of assistance, or their parent, guardian, or caregiver.
+The R.O.C.K.Y. program serves all regions and provides a range of crisis-related triage services to children aged 21 and under in need of assistance, or their parent, guardian, or caregiver.

 - Diversion of persons in crisis to appropriate levels of care.